-The ICMP Library is on the third floor of the Dyne Road site and forms part of our Learning Resource Centre, or LRC - a quiet study area that also accommodates dedicated writing/production rooms and our range of iMac equipped technology suites.
+The ICMP Library is on the third floor of the Dyne Road site and forms part of our Learning Resource Centre, or LRC - a quiet study area that also accommodates a suite of iMacs enabling you can complete your assignment work on-site.

-The Library houses a wide range of study resources from best-selling music related books, journals, scores and online resources through to free-to-use computers and printing facilities.
+The Library houses a wide range of study resources from best-selling music related books, journals, scores and online resources through to free-to-use computers..
 Every core or recommended text from your modules is kept in the Library so you always have access to the books that will help your learning.